psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/library.rst

 similar information in tables.
 Older versions of this software had two different tables which were very unwieldy as progress continued.
-As such, this class implements a photometry table which is more coherent and comprehensive.
+As such, this class implements a photometry table which is more coherent and comprehensive to better harmonize the interplay between the astrometric and photometric solutions.
 Feature expansion in this region is unlikely.

 Temporary Directory